Basal cell nevus syndrome refers to a group of irregularities caused by a rare genetic condition. It affects the:

 - occupational therapy

-If you have Gorlin syndrome, your outlook will depend on the complications that result from your condition.
+If you have basal cell nevus syndrome, your outlook will depend on the complications that result from your condition.
 Skin cancer, if caught early, can be effectively treated.
-However, patients with advanced stages of this cancer may not have a good outlook.
-If complications such as blindness or deafness occur, your outlook may also be diminished.

 Basal cell nevus syndrome is a genetic condition that may not be possible to prevent.
-If you have this disorder or carry the gene for it, you should seek genetic counseling if you want to have children.
+If you have this disorder or carry the gene for it, you may wish to seek genetic counseling if you’re planning to have children.